dhl/blake2b-solidity/README.md

 and [Project Alchemy](https://github.com/Consensys/Project-Alchemy/tree/master/contracts/BLAKE2b) by Consensys have attempted to provide a BLAKE2/BLAKE2b implementation.
-However, EIP-152 only provides a precompiled F compress function instead of the full hash function, and Project Alchemy, which started before EIP-152, could not take advantage of the precompile compress function, did not pass all reference implementation test vectors, and is no longer unmaintained.
+However, EIP-152 only provides a precompiled F compress function instead of the full hash function, and Project Alchemy, which started before EIP-152, could not take advantage of the precompile compress function, did not pass all reference implementation test vectors, and is no longer maintained.

 `blake2b-solidity` aims to address these limitations by providing a high-performance, gas-efficient, and feature-complete BLAKE2b implementation in Solidity, enabling developers to leverage the benefits of BLAKE2b directly